sumanth-dnbk/brittle/Readme.md

 ## Testing
 I started reading about testing in Rust.
 I've written tests in other languages and testing in Rust felt like I was moving the same known path.
 However, tests in Rust were written in the same file as the business logic with a sub-module called test.
 I feel that having tests with business logic will make is clumsy, but on the the other hand having unit tests in the same file serves as a part of documentation.
 Rust uses #[cfg(test)] annotation so as separate the test code during compile time so as to reduce the compile time and output artifact sizes.

     Diverging a bit from the testing topic, I've come across the word 'annotation' in multiple programming languages and I remember it as something  I add on top of a method or property as such to indicate the method is different or is to be interpreted differently.
-The English dictionary meaning of it being "a note of explanation or comment added to a text or diagram".
+The dictionary meaning of it being "a note of explanation or comment added to a text or diagram".

 Getting back on the testing chain of thought, next were integration tests.
 As far as I've known, I considered integration tests as testing as a whole but couldn't give a better explanation than that.
 After reading the Rust docs , my mental model for Integration tests has been made more concise to state, Integration tests call your APIs(in library or server) as if called by a client.
 Rust suggests to put them in tests directory and it made sense so as to keep them separately and interact with them as if  using a client library.
 However, for some reason each file under tests directory is considered as a separate crate.
 Since, setup is common for all integration tests, Rust considers code under common directory(is it just common directory or any directory under tests?) as one whole module??